SlobaSloba/Portfolio/README.md

 Hello, and welcome to my portfolio!

-This is a project that I have started recently.
-I am adding my past and current projects that showcase my skills of data analysis in various fields.
-In this readme, you will find the links to the projects and summaries of what has been demonstrated in each of them.
+Below, you will find a variety of projects that I have either done for clients in the past, or have created using mock/online data to showcase my skills in fields where real data that I have worked with is proprietary or sensitive.
+For each of the projects, you will find a link to the HTML rendering of the .Rmd or .ipynb file, which will include the full code and output that was used for the analysis, along with comments outlining the steps I took and the interpretation of the output.

 If you have any questions or would like to collaborate, reach out at: slobodan.pantelicc@gmail.com

 ## Projects Overview